Insecurity threatening productive sector –Manufacturers – The Sun Nigeria

 By Merit Ibe, [email protected]

-Nigerian manufacturers have lamented the state of insecurity in the country, warning it was raising their operating costs and lowering production output in several industrial zones.
+Nigerian manufacturers are lamenting the state of insecurity in the country, warning it was raising their operating costs and lowering production output in several industrial zones.

 According to them, the continuous increase in general prices of goods in Nigeria and its multiplier effects on the standard of living of the citizens is threatening national growth and recovery post COVID-19.